Skip to content

 The African Union and UN International Year of the Creative Economy for Sustainable Development 2021 highlight the importance of promoting sustainable and inclusive economic growth through providing opportunities, benefits and empowerment for all, promoting networking and sharing best practices and experiences.

-Embedding cultural heritage and local art into creative economy through skilling can create sustainable peace economies that potentially reduce the structural inequalities arising from the (pre-)conflict and improve the livelihoods of people.
+Embedding cultural heritage and local art into the creative economy through upskilling can create sustainable peace economies that potentially reduce the structural inequalities arising from the (pre-)conflict and improve the livelihoods of people.
 The research team have come together with new partners from the creative industries and artists in the UK and Africa to explore how such an enabling environment can be created.

 About